jhotta/dd-omegat/target/dd-docs/content/integrations/spark.md

 ![spark graph](/static/images/sparkgraph.png)

-# Configuration*Install Datadog Agent on the Master Node where the ResourceManager is running*
+# 設定*Install Datadog Agent on the Master Node where the ResourceManager is running*

 1. Configure the agent to connect to the ResourceManager.
 Edit `conf.d/spark.yaml`